DeadlySurgeon/plainsight/README.md

 $ go run main.go --username=bob --password=pass
 ```

+Although the default URL is defined as `http://provider.cluster.local`, running
+the command above shows that the application actually connects to
+`https://evildomain.lab` which you won't find anywhere in this repository,
+besides for just now in this very README.md file.

 ## Coverage Percentage

 Not to rant, but while I am here, this repository has **a 100% coverage rate**.